mlsdpk/cv-tools/README.md

 Managing your publications is straightforward with a BibTeX file.
 The BibTeX file allows you to maintain a structured list of your publications, which can be automatically formatted and included in your CV.

 ## Steps to Configure BibTeX:
-1. Ensure you have a `publications.bib` file in the config directory with your publication details.
+1. **Specify Your BibTeX File:** By default, the tool uses a `publications.bib` file located in the `config` directory.
+However, you can specify a different BibTeX file from any location when running the script.
-2. Add your BibTeX entries directly into this file, and they will be automatically formatted and included in your CV.
+2. **Add BibTeX Entries:** Ensure your BibTeX file contains the entries for your publications.
+The tool will automatically format these entries and include them in your CV.

 **Example BibTeX Entry:**
 ```bibtex